RobKabob1/mealselection/README.md

 ### Reporting Bugs and Issues

 If you think you've found a bug, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so we can reproduce the bug.
 Bonus points go to people that include screenshots!

+### License

+The content of this repository is bound by the following licenses:

+- The computer software is licensed under the [MIT License](LICENSE.md).